Reykjavík Marathon

 The Reykjavík Marathon (Reykjavíkurmaraþon) is an annual marathon set in Reykjavík, Iceland, held to coincide with the city's Cultural Night Festival in mid-August.
-It has taken place every year since 1984.
+It has taken place every year since 1984, with the exception of 2020 and 2021.
 Along with the full marathon a half marathon and several races of shorter distances are arranged.
 In 2011 a total of 12,481 people competed in the various events that were held, 595 solely in the full marathon.

 Since 2006 the marathon has been sponsored by the Icelandic bank Íslandsbanki, known as Glitnir between 2006 and 2009.